seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 And that's okay.
 But set your expectations appropriately.
 Most of your time is going to be maintaining and improving, not starting from scratch.
 And that's good!
 The times in my career I learned the most were when I was forced to work with messy codebases that someone else created.

-## #8: The more “senior” you get, the less you’ll code.
+## #8: The more "senior" you get, the less you'll code.

-> The more “senior” you get, the less you’ll code.
+> The more "senior" you get, the less you'll code.
 >
-> You’ll sit in meetings, create architectures, help other debug, do research on new potential tech, etc.
+> You'll sit in meetings, create architectures, help other debug, do research on new potential tech, etc.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377068412392898560)